Kreyu/data-table-bundle/docs/features/type-classes.md

             - { name: kreyu_data_table.type_extension, priority: 2 }
 ```

-In the example above, the `ExtensionB` will be applied before the `Extension A`, because it has higher priority.
+In the example above, the `ExtensionB` will be applied before the `ExtensionA`, because it has higher priority.
 Without the priority specified, the extensions would be applied in the order they are registered.

 ## Resolving the types